 - Month

-If your theme does not have a sidebar or a built-in search box then you can add it by creating a child theme and then adding code to your header that calls get_search_form().
+If your theme does not have a sidebar or a built-in search box, then you can also add it by creating a child theme and then adding code to your header that calls get_search_form().
+Some themes will have a built-in search box that is not compatible with Jetpack Search.
+If this is the case for you, there are a few things you can try.

-Sometimes all you need is a search button on your site to open the overlay.
+Sometimes, all you need is a search button on your site to open the overlay.
 The search button on the top of this page uses this HTML:

 <a class="header__search-btn jetpack-search-filter__link" href="#">